PU Leather vs Real Leather: Which one is better?

 While PU leather will always maintain the same feel and appearance, genuine leather tends to become softer and way more attractive over time.

 One of the reasons, perhaps the main one, why people are choosing PU leather over genuine leather is that the first one is significantly cheaper.
 This is the most effective way to find out if the product you are buying is made of one material or another.
 Even so, if you are doubting, you only have to look at the composition that should appear on its label.
 However, if you're looking for a lasting experience that you can wear practically all the time, more comfortable and with a more classic look, real leather is your best option by far.
+We have partnered with many online companies to provide discount codes.

 Which one do you think is better?
 If you're on the team of genuine leather, either because you are a big fan of its vintage look or you are in the search of things that last forever, you should put an eye to the backpacks below!